thatcherfreeman/utility-dctls/README.md

 **Show Mid Gray Card**: Toggle to turn off the grey card in the middle.

+**Show Black Card**: Toggle to turn off the black chip in the middle that shows where the black point will be.

-**Mid Gray Width**: Choose whether the mid gray card is wide or not.
+**Card Width**: Choose whether the card in the middle is wide or not.

 ---